 4. Bookbag – I 100% recommend bringing a bookbag into the parks so you can carry all your essentials.
 I find carrying a bookbag rather than a purse to be much more comfortable for long park days.

 5. Minnie Ears – No Disney trip is complete without Minnie Mouse ears!
 They’re the perfect accessory to any simple outfit.
 No Disney themed clothes?
 No problem!
 Just put on a pair of ears and you’re ready to go.

 1. Sunglasses – To travel without sunglasses is to travel without seeing the whole picture.
 Everybody needs sunglasses for their trip no matter where the trip takes you.
 Stylish eye protection allows you to look hip and keep your precious eyes safe from harmful rays!

-2. Bluetooth speaker – I would be lost without my bluetooth speaker when I go travelling!
+2. Bluetooth speaker – I would be lost without my Bluetooth speaker when I go traveling!
 Perfect for chilling in the day on your balcony or what about when you are in the shower or getting ready to go out?
-Set the mood and play your favourite music!
+Set the mood and play your favorite music!

 5. Exit plan – Often overlooked, you just think about getting to your destination and no-one ever thinks about planning the trip back to the airport.
 In huge cities like Barcelona + Paris, it’s actually much more difficult than you think getting back to the airport.
 After a few missed flights and the occasional sprint through the airport, I always make sure I go armed with an escape plan when I travel now.

 1. Scarf – I love to visit churches, so having a scarf is handy if I’m in a sleeveless top.